 2. Essential Spices and Condiments

 Do you cause an avalanche in your kitchen every time you open the spice cabinet?
 Are there jars upon jars of half-empty who-knows-what-condiment lining your refrigerator shelves?
 Dried ground spices don’t last forever; the longer they sit, the less flavor they imbibe.
 As for those condiments, there are some things even the bacteria-fighting temperatures of the fridge can’t save.
-Ignore that special artisanal sauce that’s calling you at Whole Foods and stick to the basics.
+Ignore that special artisanal sauce that’s calling your name during essential trips to Whole Foods and stick to the basics.
 You’ll save money and room in your valuable kitchen space.
 Don’t wait for them to go bad one by one; do it in one fell swoop.
 Otherwise, as Kondo says, “Tidy a little a day and you’ll be tidying forever.”

 Our Picks (Spices): Salt, pepper, cayenne, turmeric, Italian spice blend, herbs de Provence, cinnamon, pumpkin pie spice, curry powder, chili powder

 Our Picks (Condiments): Mustard, ketchup, barbecue sauce, miso paste, salsa, balsamic vinegar, olive oil, lemon juice, tamari (or soy sauce), vegan ranch, nutritional yeast